 A minimum of 1,000 hours of health care experience, with direct, “hands-on” patient contact is required.
 Applicants must recognize that many competitive candidates will have many more patient contact hours than this minimum.

-This health care experience can include work as an EMT/paramedic, military corpsman, RN, LPN, nursing assistant, Peace Corps volunteer (if the service was medically related), radiology technician, laboratory technician, mental health worker, etc.
+This health care experience can include work as an EMT/paramedic, military corpsman, RN, LPN, nursing assistant, Peace Corps volunteer (if the service was medically related), radiology technician, laboratory technician, mental health worker, massage therapist, etc.

 Suggested examples of patient care experience: